 When it comes to smartphones, is bigger necessarily better?
-Huawei certainly hopes so with their new phone to join the acclaimed Mate 20 range.
+Huawei certainly hopes so with its new Mate 20 series device.
 The Mate 20 X is a super-sized smartphone with a niche appeal skewed towards gamers and productivity enthusiasts that love larger screens.

-Originally intended for Chinese markets, the Mate 20 X has made its way to the Middle East although it probably won’t be revered as much as the cutting-edge Mate 20 Pro.
-It sheds key features from its higher-tier sibling, Mate 20 Pro, such as 3D face recognition, in-screen fingerprint scanner and reverse wireless charging but there’s still a lot on offer here.
+Originally intended for Chinese markets, the Mate 20 X has made its way to the Middle East and the UK.
+It probably won’t be revered as much as the cutting-edge Mate 20 Pro, given the fact it sheds key features from its higher-tier sibling such as 3D face recognition, an in-screen fingerprint scanner and wireless charging.
+Disappointed?
+Not so fast - there’s still a lot on offer here.

-The obvious selling point of the Mate 20 X is its enormously spacious 7.2-inch screen, which makes Samsung’s Galaxy Note 9 and Apple's iPhone XS Max look small, and is powered by Huawei’s top of the line chipset.
+The obvious selling point of the Mate 20 X is its enormously 7.2-inch screen, which makes Samsung’s Galaxy Note 9 and Apple's iPhone XS Max look small.
 The phone also features a massive battery and a cooling system capable of handling a good bout of gaming on the highest graphics settings without overheating.
-And it brings the same versatile camera found in the Mate 20 Pro to round things off.
+As for the camera, it's the same excellent set up found in the Mate 20 Pro.

 There’s no doubt this is a premium phone that can go toe-to-toe with the likes of Samsung Galaxy Note 9 but its excessive size is an acquired taste and will be the deciding factor for most buyers.